 - The project modules enable a more sustained engagement in which detailed knowledge and understanding are tested.

 - Our students work on team projects for Octopus 8 and have the chance to publish their games on Steam.

 - The teaching team are experts at nurturing games talent and will introduce you to ideas at the forefront of the discipline as well as provide you with a knowledge and understanding of professional practice.

 - All students will have 24-hour access to the games lab, where high spec PCs are available to work and play games on.
-Students will also have access to the Flat Room, where an impressive collection of board games is available.
+Students will also have access to the Design Room, where an impressive collection of board games is available.

 - Guest speakers come to Brunel throughout the year to talk exclusively to games students.
 Such speakers include games designers, senior managers, artists, scholars and games experts.